Last Updated June, 2020

 One day we were cooking, another one weeding the garden and the following day attaching mosquito nets on the windows.
 There were days when we were just spending time together, discussing various topics, playing games or helping with computer-related questions.

 In total, we “worked” 3 hours a day and had tons of spare time to explore the area.
-In exchange, our hosts Lee and Rick gave us a private bedroom with bathroom and covered all the meals.
+In exchange, our hosts Lee and Rick gave us a private bedroom with a bathroom and covered all the meals.

 It was such a pleasure to spend 2 weeks with two wonderful people in a beautiful, cozy town.
 We even managed to visit Vancouver two times during our stay.